Quantaxer/AC-Flower-Genetic-Calculator/README.md

 - Ensure that docker is installed on your computer
 - Run `docker-compose build` in the root directory
-- Run `ducker-compose up -d` in the root directory
+- Run `docker-compose up -d` in the root directory
 - Navigate to `localhost:3000` to view the webpage
   - Alternatively, you can also go to localhost:5000 to view the API endpoints